North Carolina Employment and Discrimination Lawyers

 Employment and Discrimination Lawyers Serving North Carolina

-Our Raleigh Employment and Discrimination Settlements and Verdicts:
+Our North Carolina Employment and Discrimination Settlements and Verdicts:

 • In 2021, we represented a client in an employment and wage and hour dispute with his current employer, and our team of Raleigh employment attorneys won a $178,125 judgment on his behalf based on violation of the North Carolina Wage and Hour Act.
 Our client was a hard-working and devoted employee when suddenly his employer stopped paying his salary.
 Shortly after after filing a lawsuit, our Raleigh employment lawyers won summary judgment, which awarded our client the full amount of his back wages ($87,500.10) as well as an additional $87,500.10 in liquidated damages plus pre-judgment interest and post-judgment interest.
 Read more here.